JetBrains/amper/docs/Documentation.md

 #### File layout with Gradle interop

-The default [Module layout](#project-layout) suites best for the newly created modules:
+The default [module layout](#project-layout) suites best for the newly created modules:
 ```
 |-src/
 |  |-main.kt